Skip to continue

 Radar-based localisation – with BAE Systems – River Thames, London UK (2021)

-BAE and Navtech Radar collaborated to trial Terran360, using data collected from BAE’s data collection vessel along a stretch of the River Thames.
+BAE and Navtech Radar collaborated to trial localisation, using data collected from BAE’s data collection vessel along a stretch of the River Thames.
 System performance was benchmarked against an onboard GNSS with corrections, and particular attention was paid to areas of GNSS denial, such as under bridges and during sharp turns.

 BAE Systems chose a 25.8-mile stretch of the Thames as the trial location; this contained 18 bridges and two sharp turns.
 One complete traversal of the route was conducted in order to build a map of the environment, then a second was completed to localise against it.

-Raw radar data collected on the test vessel, overlaid on a satellite image of the same location.
+Figure 1: Raw radar data collected on the test vessel, overlaid on a satellite image of the same location.

-Landmarks were then extracted from the radar data (see Figure 2, above) and used in odometry, scan to scan motion and localising back to the map.
-This is shown in Figure 3.
+Landmarks were then extracted from the radar data (see Figure 1, above) and used in odometry, scan to scan motion and localising back to the map.
+This is shown in Figure 2.

-Figure 4: Radar odometry integrated yaw vs GNSS heading (Top).
-Locations of instances of GNSS estimation jumps (Bottom).
+Figure 4: Locations of instances of GNSS estimation jumps

 Navtech Radar is now looking for partners within the marine industry, willing to collaborate on proof of concept trials using our radar sensor for localisation, perception, anti-collision and obstacle detection.